oroinc/orocommerce/src/OroB2B/Bundle/ProductBundle/Resources/doc/product-api.md

 Authentication Requirements
 ---------------------------
 WSSE authentication is required.

-ACL permission to update projects is required.
+ACL permission to update products is required.

 Example Request
 ---------------